cornell-info1300-2025sp/class-20-cookie-banner/README.md

         $("TODO: Selector").removeClass("TODO: class name");

-1. Make the cookie banner fixed at the bottom of the page using:
+7. Make the cookie banner fixed at the bottom of the page using:

     `position: fixed;`<br>
     `bottom: 0;`<br>
     `z-index: 10;`

+8. Notice the `:hover` effect on the banner's `button` element

 ## VS Code and Development Server